brownan/backathon/README.md

 (Deriving a key to encrypt a randomly generated private key lets us change the password without having to re-encrypt all encrypted data)

-While this protects against an adversary with read access to the remote repository, it also assumes the local machine is secure and uncompromised, since the public key is stored in plain text locally.
-If the public key is compromised, there are more threats possible since an attacker could upload valid objects into the object store, and perform brute force attacks on the object IDs.
-(Although if the local filesystem is compromised, then the attacker could just read all the local files anyways)
+While this protects against an adversary with access to the remote repository, it also assumes the local machine is secure and uncompromised, since the public key and storage credentials are stored in plain text locally.
+If the public key is compromised, there are more threats possible since an attacker could upload valid objects into the object store, and perform brute force attacks on the object IDs to recover their contents.
+I believe this is an acceptable compromise for unattended backups since if your local filesystem is compromised, the bigger threat is the attacker just reading your local files directly.

 So why bother with passwords at all if you assume a secure local machine?
 Why not just generate and store a symmetric key in plain text?
 A few reasons:

 1. While it's outside the threat model, it *is* still protecting the repository data from being read if the public key is compromised
-2. For consistency: if you store an unencrypted secret key derived from a password, then you can perform backup *and* restore operations without the password.
+2. For consistency: if you derive a key from a password and store it unencrypted locally (and encrypted on the remote store), then you can perform backup *and* restore operations without the password.
 But as soon as you lose a hard drive and need to restore from scratch, you need the password.
-So some restore operations would need a password and some wouldn't.
+Some restore operations need a password and some don't.
 3. To prevent human error: along with the above, you're more likely to forget your password if you've never needed it before a total system crash.
-4. Any other scenarios where it's necesary to prevent read access to the repository even if read access to the local filesystem is possible (intentionally or unintentionally)
+4. Any other scenarios where it's necessary to prevent read access to the repository even if read access to the local filesystem is possible (intentionally or unintentionally)

-(Note that most backup systems store a generated symmetric key encrypted with a password, and then leave password storage up to the user.
-With that setup, to run a backup automatically e.g. from cron, you have to store your password in plaintext somewhere.
-For purposes of the above argument, I consider that setup the same as just keeping your whole key unencrypted.)
+Also note that most backup systems generate a symmetric key, encrypt it with a password, and then leave password management up to the user.
+If the user wishes to schedule unattended backups e.g. from cron, they have to store the password in plaintext somewhere.
+For purposes of the above argument, I consider that setup equivalent to just storing the whole key unencrypted.

+If protecting the repository from a compromised client is a priority, then it's theoretically possible to configure a storage backend to give write-only access to an API key.
+Since Gbackup only writes new objects during a backup operation, it doesn't need read or delete access at all.
+All this prevents, however, is the attacker gaining the API key and using it to delete objects.
+They already couldn't decrypt objects without the decrypted private key.

 ### Encryption Algorithms